-The startup’s technology was patented at the University of California, Riverside, and then licensed to startup Basilard BioTech.
+The startup’s technology was patented at the University of California, Riverside, then licensed to startup Basilard BioTech.

 SimplSeq raised its seed round in March this year when it announced obtaining $500K from an investor whom the company leadership met at the JP Morgan Conference.